DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 ## Access and use of MinionAH

 MinionAH is a free software, which means that it is provided at no cost to you.
 We will do our best to ensure that this stays the case, but we reserve the right to change this at any time if we can't afford to keep it free.
+Any such changes will be communicated to users.

-If we do change this, MinionAH will become a freemium software, which means that some features will be locked behind a paywall.
+If we do change this, MinionAH may become a freemium software, which means that some features will be locked behind a paywall.

 The software is designed to be used by accessing it through a web browser.